This brief essay is about thinking differently about Olives as well as the Mount of Olives - its history, and other things, too.

 11- And the dove came in to him in the evening; and, lo, in her mouth was an Olive leaf plucked off: so Noah knew that the waters were abated from off the earth.

 Even the world's most august political institutions recognize the Olive Branch of Peace and other Biblical accounts in their ceremony and symbols and designs though they deny the power thereof.
-Could this generation be the one Jesus the Nazarene declared would cry out, "Peace, peace" when there really is no peace?
-It seems that 21st Century mankind - with all his genius and technology might be an excellent candidate to attempt to usurp God's character and authority, finally causing Him to rise up and call things "quits".
+It makes you wonder: Could this generation be the one Jesus the Nazarene declared would cry out, "Peace, peace" when there really is no peace?
+It seems that 21st Century mankind - with all its genius and technology might be an excellent candidate to attempt to usurp God's character and authority, finally causing Him to rise up and call things "quits".

 But Christ is risen.

-Years ago in the halls of their then, new offices in La Mirada, California, Dr. Robert Bowman, founder and president of Far East Broadcast Company made a passing comment relevent to the personal conversation that was going on - in which he simply answered by quoting the first verse of Psalm 2 that still echoes true today:
+Years ago in the halls of the Far East Broadcast Company in La Mirada, California, Dr. Robert Bowman, founder and president of FEBC made a passing comment relevent to the conversation that was going on - in which he simply answered by quoting the first verse of Psalm 2 that still echoes true today:

 1: Why do the nations rage and people devise a vain thing?
 2: The kings of the earth set themselves, and the rulers take counsel together, against the LORD, and against His Anointed, saying,